chaerri/chaerri/README.md

 **Databases**: MySQL

 #### Currently working on...
 Analyzing Spotify music data from a dataset I found online!
-I'm working on predicting the popularity of a song based on it's features.
-I'm currently experimenting with various supervised learning algorithms.
+I'm working on predicting the popularity of a song based on it's features and am currently experimenting with various supervised learning algorithms.

-#### Fun fact 🤭
+#### Fun fact 🌟
-I love cozy vibes, so I like to turn the lights off in my room and just keep a few little lamps and candles on.
-It scares my parents when they open the door and see me just sitting in the dark 😝
+I have a habit of annotating any book I read with post-it notes.
+I just can't keep my thoughts to myself so I have to write them down!

 **Check out my [Linkedin](https://www.linkedin.com/in/charmibuddaluru/)!**